 Accepted papers that complete the peer review process will be published in Traffic Injury Prevention.

 All fields of study addressing AAAM’s mission are encouraged to submit, including but not limited to: physicians, engineers, policymakers, psychologists, statisticians, sociologists, AIS specialists, and other researchers.

 Full-Length Papers (Abstracts due December 22, 2020, completed research requested)

 Short Communications (Due April 10, 2021, can be work in progress)

 Posters (Abstracts due April 10, 2021, can be work in progress)

 Student Symposium (Abstracts due April 10, 2021, can be work in progress)

 Note: There will be a separate call for short communications, posters, and the Student Symposium (which is open to current undergraduate, graduate, and medical students).

-DO NOT INCLUDE YOUR NAME OR AFFILIATION IN THE BODY OF YOUR ABSTRACT.
 The abstract process is anonymous.
-Please use the text fields on the submission site to submit an electronic abstract.
+DO NOT INCLUDE YOUR NAME OR AFFILIATION IN THE ABSTRACT.
+Your abstract may not exceed 500 words.
 Up to two images may be uploaded.
-Your abstract may not exceed 500 words.
 Your abstract must include the following subheadings: